iWinston/typeorm-plus/docs/mongodb.md

 #### `distinct`

-The distinct command returns returns a list of distinct values for the given key across a collection.
+The distinct command returns a list of distinct values for the given key across a collection.

 #### `dropCollectionIndex`